Who turned out the lights? It’s dark in here. Don’t they pay their electricity? — Roger Rabbit

 Hydrogen?? (not as battery substitute!)

-Seems always like a bad idea.
+Always a bad idea.

-IMHO, don’t store electricity for heat later.
+Never store electricity for heat.

-Instead store heat in insulated containers.
+Store heat in insulated containers.

 Heat storage can work on any scale: